slanchero/TSP/README.md

 * [Sources](#Sources)

 ## General info
-This is the a lab for optimization class
+This is a lab for optimization class

 ## Technologies
 * Python 3.11.2